Mojo-Wizard/mojo-docs/docs/community-guides.md

 # Overview

-I eventually want this hub to spotlight write-ups created by the community: how real projects structure their Mojo code, how they integrate with Python, and what lessons popped up along the way.
-That content belongs here - not hidden behind yet another repo README.
+Community Guides is where we collect **learning material written by the Mojo community** - tutorials, “by example” books, deep dives, checklists, and any other resource that helps someone actually learn the language.
+These guides may live on personal blogs or GitHub gists; this hub simply summarizes why they’re useful, how current they are, and where to find them.

-## How this section will work
+Use this section when you want:

-Each project gets its own short page that covers:

-- What the project does and why it exists.
-- Links to the canonical docs or repo.
-- Notes from the maintainers (what went well, rough edges, tuning tricks).
-- Any “read this next” recommendations so readers know where to dive deeper.

-Those pages will live alongside this overview once contributions land.
+- A narrative walkthrough (e.g., Mojo by Example, GPU primers, ownership cheat sheets).
+- A curated set of exercises or puzzles.
+- Seasoned notes from folks who already ported Python, Rust, or CUDA projects into Mojo.

-## Want your guide featured?
+## How to add a guide

-1. Open an issue (or PR) in this repository with:
+1. Open an issue (or PR) describing:
-   - Project name and repo link.
-   - Category (the same one you’d use for the [Projects directory](/projects)).
-   - A short outline describing the sections you want to add.
-2. Once we align on scope, submit a pull request that adds a `.md` file under `docs/community-guides/` (feel free to nest folders if the project needs multiple pages).
-3. Link back to your canonical docs or website.
-This hub is a curator, not a replacement.

-If you already maintain great docs, that’s perfect - add context here so people know why they should read yours.
-The goal is to celebrate the community’s best knowledge and make it simple to discover.
+   - Guide title & author
+   - Where the content lives (URL, repository)
+   - Why it’s valuable (what audience, what topics)
+   - Any caveats (outdated chapters, experimental APIs)
+2. Add a Markdown file underneath `docs/community-guides/` (you can nest folders if you want a multi-page guide).
+Keep the tone conversational but always link to the original source.
+3. Update `sidebars.js` so the guide is visible in the Community Guides category.

+The goal is to celebrate community teaching.
+If you already maintain an excellent guide, surface it here so readers can discover it quickly, and so we can track its freshness over time.